Alumni Portal for Study Abroad Students

 Additional Helpful Tips:

-- Stay away from restating your college transcript or primarily focusing on your academic achievements as a student.
+- Don’t restate your college transcript or primarily focus on your academic achievements as a student.

-- Writing an essay gives you the chance to distinguish yourself from the rest of the applicants.
-Don’t be afraid to write a personal essay that captures your unique personality.
+- Don’t be afraid to write a personal essay that captures your unique personality.

-- Overall, teachers, coaches, managers, and mentors are all great people to think about asking for a recommendation
+Choose references who know you personally and/or professionally.
+Overall, teachers, coaches, managers, and mentors are all great people to think about asking for a recommendation.
+Just allow ample time for your reference to write the letter, and be sure to send them a thank-you letter after!

 During your time abroad it is likely that you acquired foreign language skills.
 Whether you have basic proficiency, conversational skills, or complete fluency, you have the opportunity to acquire credit and/or test out of language requirements at your selected college!